Skip to main content

 Septic Services in Royse City, TX

 Royse City sits along the I-30 corridor about 35 miles northeast of Dallas, straddling the borders of Rockwall, Hunt, and Collin counties.
-According to U.S. Census Bureau estimates, the population has surged past 26,000 as of 2024, more than doubling since 2020.
-Families keep moving east from the DFW core in search of affordable land and bigger lots.
+The population has nearly tripled over the past decade to roughly 17,000, fueled by families moving east from the DFW core in search of affordable land and bigger lots.
 New subdivisions are going up fast, and many sit outside the reach of municipal sewer lines.

 That growth pattern puts Royse City in a tricky spot for septic.
 Hundreds of newer homes rely on on-site systems installed in Blackland Prairie clay, one of the hardest soil types for septic in Texas.
 On top of that, spanning three counties means different permitting authorities depending on exactly where your property falls.
 If you own or are buying a home on septic in Royse City, knowing your soil, your county, and your system type is critical.